Learning Outcomes

 Exam Warning

-On the MBE, do not confuse voluntary manslaughter (intentional killing with provocation) with involuntary manslaughter (unintentional killing due to recklessness or criminal negligence).
+On the MBE, do not confuse voluntary manslaughter (intentional killing with provocation or imperfect self-defense) with involuntary manslaughter (unintentional killing due to recklessness or criminal negligence).
+Also remember that intent to cause serious bodily injury, when death results, is murder, not manslaughter.

 Revision Tip

-Always check for evidence of provocation or self-defense in intended killing questions.
-These may reduce or eliminate murder liability.
+Always check for evidence of provocation, self-defense, or imperfect self-defense in intended killing questions.
+These may reduce or eliminate murder liability, but only if all doctrinal requirements are satisfied (adequate provocation, no cooling-off, reasonable belief in imminent danger, etc.).

 Key Point Checklist